• Skip to primary navigation

 “If you’re coming from business or marketing or customer service, that background is also its own type of diversity.
 That is going to be a huge value add to any team that you work on.
 So being able to bring over that sort of cross-functional experience can actually be a bonus to your experience rather than a detriment.”

-At Code The Dream, our mission is to create opportunity that changes lives, build technology that benefits our communities, and support the diversity that drives a more just and innovative world.
+At Code The Dream, our mission is to create opportunity that changes lives, build technology that benefits our communities, and expand access to the skills needed for a more innovative world.
 We are thankful for the many people throughout the CTD community who make that mission possible, including those who gave their time and expertise to our Gender Diversity In Tech series.

 Interested in applying for our free, fully-remote coding classes?
 Learn more!